-This beach management plan was first developed in 2009 to address the Phase 1 objectives in the Biological Opinion and then updated annually in 2010 through 2018.
-The current management plan for 2019, is based on the plan drafted in 2018.
-The changes between the 2018 and 2019 plan were more extensive than in prior years, and were based a series of monthly meetings with the Estuary Management Team over the course of 2018-9.
-The changes include:
+This beach management plan was first developed in 2009 to address the Phase 1 objectives in the Biological Opinion and then updated annually in 2010 through 2019.
+The current management plan for 2020, is based on the plan drafted in 2019.